Call Frontpoint

 I put it through its paces.
 My family lives in a 2,800-square-foot home with lots of doors and windows to monitor, so I went with a package that included sensors, a hub, and a keypad.

 Frontpoint also offers a much larger range of equipment than many of the other DIY providers in the industry today.
 The basics — like motion and entryway sensors — come with every system, but there’s more than a handful of additional bells and whistles you can add to your system to really get things customized to your needs.
-From garage door tilt sensors to glass break monitors, Frontpoint has everything you need to protect your family and prevent burglars.
+From garage door tilt sensors to glass break monitors, Frontpoint has everything you need to protect your family and prevent burglaries.

 Here’s what our Frontpoint kit included: